1. Optimized GitHub Documentation

-Crypto startups that build disruptive blockchain technology face a series of marketing challenges including competition from incumbent solutions, educating prospective customers, raising brand awareness, generating leads, and increasing users.
+Crypto startups that build disruptive blockchain technology face a series of marketing challenges including competition from incumbent solutions, educating your target audience, raising brand awareness, generating leads, and increasing users.

 Add the fact that many crypto startups are open-source projects, and you get founders, core developers, and advocates forced to find creative ways to market their product.

-While more traditional marketing channels like email and newer channels like podcasts have a rightful place in the blockchain marketing stack, these examples are going to focus on some of the most creative strategies we've seen startups deploy.
+While more traditional marketing efforts like email marketing, social media marketing, and podcasts have a rightful place in the blockchain marketing stack, these examples are going to focus on some of the most creative strategies we've seen Web3 projects deploy.

-Let's take a look at eight unique crypto marketing strategies and companies that have successfully implemented them.
+Let's take a look at thirteen unique crypto marketing strategies that have each resulted in massively successful crypto marketing campaigns.

-Whether your company is building a suite of powerful APIs like Blocknative, or creating an entirely new blockchain, developer documentation and a well-organized Github repository are incredibly persuasive marketing tools.
+Whether your crypto project is building a suite of powerful APIs like Blocknative, or creating an entirely new blockchain, developer documentation and a well-organized Github repository are incredibly persuasive marketing tools.

 If we recall from our previous blog, blockchain marketing communication tools, value tends to accrue as a project’s community, network effect, and ecosystem expands.